San Marcos, CA

 - Complete NSF check returns, both in account entries and communication to residents.

-- Provide accurate reports with regards to past due accounts and assist in the collection of past due accounts, including court filings and court attendance.
+- Provide accurate reports with regards to past due accounts and assist in the collection of past due accounts, including court filings.

 - Prepare appropriate records for eviction proceedings.

-- Serve as the main point of contact for site vendors with questions regarding accounts payable/receivable.
+- Serve as a main point of contact for campus partners and site vendors with questions regarding accounts payable/receivable.

 - Create end-of-year reporting as needed for site owners, stakeholders, and supervisors.

-- Participate in cross-training to understand multiple properties within the department to fill in as needed.
+- Participate in cross-training to understand multiple properties within department to fill in as needed.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel and talk or hear.
+While performing the duties of this job, the employee is regularly required to communicate in both oral and written manners.
 The employee is frequently required to sit and reach with hands and arms.
-The employee is occasionally required to stand and walk.
-The employee must occasionally lift and/or move up to 20 pounds.
+The employee is occasionally required to stand; walk; climb or balance and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision and distance vision.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Mathematical Skills – Ability to add, subtract, multiply, and divide into all units of measure, using whole numbers, common fractions, and decimals.
+- Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.

-Reasoning Ability – Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
-Ability to deal with problems involving several concrete variables in standardized situations.
+- Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
+Ability to deal with problems involving several concrete variables in standardized situations

-Computer Skills – To perform this job successfully, an individual should have a working knowledge of Microsoft Word, Excel, and Outlook.
+- To perform this job successfully, an individual should have working knowledge of Microsoft Word, Excel, and Outlook.

-Salary commensurate on experience.
-Competitive benefits package, including health benefits, dental benefits, vision coverage, and 401K.
-Applicants must be able to pass a pre-employment background check and drug screening.
+A competitive benefits package, including health benefits, dental benefits, vision coverage, and 401K.

-If you are unable to submit an application because of incompatible assistive technology or a disability, please contact firstname.lastname@example.org.
+If you are unable to apply because of incompatible assistive technology or a disability, please contact COCM Recruitment from our website.
 We will make every effort to respond to your request for assistance as soon as possible.